Show or hide the trim guides

 When can you ignore trim guides?

 - Only if using a full bleed image where you have an image or background completely covering the page.
 In this case, make sure the edge of your image (or background) reaches the edges of the page, past the red dotted trim line.
 For more information, see our article on using full bleed images in BookWright.

 - Don't place important content, such as tops of heads or text, in the pink shaded area.
 (If you've chosen our Layflat option, content in the gutter of the book won't be trimmed off since we print on one continuous sheet of paper but there will be a crease down the center of the spread).

 Details of the pink shaded area

 This is a page in BookWright with the trim area turned on.
 Note the pink shaded area.
 Keep important content, such as text, page numbers, etc, out of this area.

-In the example below, text is safely out of the shaded area, so it won't be cut off.
-This is good.
+In the example below, text is safely out of the pink shaded area.
+This is good as it won't be cut off.